luca-breebaart/DriveSphere/README.md

 ### Future Implementation

 - Expanded Data Visualization: Adding more visual elements to present data for better comprehension.
-Such as adding images to the selcted car.
+Such as adding images to the selected car.

 - Optimization: Streamlining code and processes for better performance and scalability.